spanish classes for adults

-If you want to learn Spanish and improve the quality of your conversations, you can benefit by enrolling in our online Spanish classes.
-These Spanish classes for adults meet (2) times per week for 90-minute classes and include 30 hours of live online language training from an experienced Spanish instructor.
-For advanced bilingual speakers, our Interpreter Certification is held once every two months.
+If you want to learn Spanish and improve the quality of your conversations, you can benefit by enrolling in our online Spanish classes for adults.
+These Spanish classes meet (2) times per week for 90-minute classes and include 30 hours of live online language training from an experienced Spanish instructor.
+For advanced bilingual speakers, our Spanish Interpreter Certification is held once every two months.

-All you need to join our online Spanish classes is a computer (laptop or desktop) and access to high speed internet.
+All you need to join your Spanish class is a computer (laptop or desktop) and access to high speed internet.
 We encourage you to set up a learning space that is inspirational, has natural light and reflects your attitude towards learning.
-We’ll even throw in a succulent plant for your new space, when you become a student.
-Just ask us!

 DEPOSIT TO JOIN

 BEGINNER GROUP SPANISH

 Students will develop essential beginner Spanish language proficiency skills in reading, writing, speaking, and listening, for survival in basic situations in everyday life.
 This course builds essential speaking patterns, vocabulary, reading and writing skills, and helps with basic cultural orientation.
 Students learn to form correct speech patterns and write sentences in simple verb forms in the affirmative, interrogative, and negative structures, and also learn basic nouns, pronouns, adjectives, and adverbs.

 This course is designed for students who have completed the Beginner Spanish Course and for students who have some knowledge of the Spanish language.
 Students who have studied Spanish in the past and those who speak and understand some basic Spanish will be comfortable in this course.

 ADVANCED SPANISH (Private or Group)

 This course is designed for students who have completed the Intermediate Spanish Course and for students who have knowledge of most Spanish language concepts who are working towards fluency.

 BEGINNER A – Mondays & Wednesdays – 6PM – 730PM